 A 60-minute after-academy reflection can be issued for students by all staff for a break of the Code of Conduct for persistent or more serious behaviour incidents.
-The reflection will be held in the designated year group areas, rotas will be put in place to include all members of staff attached to the year group.
+The reflection will be held centrally in the main hall, rotas will be put in place to include all Year Co Ordinator's, Heads of Year and Heads of Department.
 This provides an opportunity for coaching and reflection following our restorative approach.
 Each student is required to complete a restorative booklet within the detention.